Tetiana Omelchenko (dancer): Coaching and judging career

 Omelchenko transitioned to coaching and judging after her competitive career.
 In collaboration with lecturers from the National University of Physical Education and Sport of Ukraine, she developed an author's methodology for teaching the discipline "Sports Ballroom Dancing", aimed at acquiring practical and theoretical skills in teaching ballroom dances of varying complexity.

 As a coach, her students have included winners of open international competitions and finalists at the Monaco World Cup and Ukrainian Championship.
 Athletes under her guidance have obtained sports ranks in the junior and youth categories.

 She began judging as a category 1 judge for the All-Ukrainian Dance Sport Federation in 2011 and advanced to the highest international category with the International Dance Sport Association.
 Omelchenko has adjudicated at numerous national and international events, including all Ukrainian championships, Moscow Cup, Monaco Pro-Am World Cup, Barcelona Fabulous Cup, Austrian Open, Crown Cup Dubai, Budapest Ball, Paris Fabulous Cup, and served as a judge at the BIG Dance Pro-Am Party in 2017.

 In 2011, she opened her own dance studio and became president of the "Salsa" dance club.

 In 2014, she relocated to Kyiv, where she continued her coaching and judging activities.

 Other activities

 Omelchenko has engaged in media and endorsement work.
 In February 2021, she became the face of the Anabel Arto lingerie brand's promotional campaign, appearing on posters and billboards in Kyiv.
 In April 2021, she prepared to serve as the Ukrainian ambassador for the Guess clothing brand.
 She has collaborated with the Ukrainian fashion brand FROLOV.

 In 2024, she acted as an ambassador for the Forma beauty salon network, featured in a Vogue Ukraine article on summer beauty looks.

 In 2011, she was nominated for the "Person of the Year" award in the "New Generation of the Year" category.
 In 2020, she was included in the Top-10 Most Influential Women in Dance Sports by the Ukrainian Networking Association.
+In December 2025, Tetiana became the main heroine of a music video by Max Barskih, written and composed by the artist and directed by Alan Badoev.

+In 2026, she appeared for the second time in a music video by Max Barskih, for the song “Kolye.”
+The video was once again directed by Alan Badoev.